liuzechun/Bi-Real-net/README.md

 # News (updated in November 23rd 2019)
 We finished the pytorch implementation of training Bi-Real Net from scratch, which is super easy to run.
-We retrain the same accuracy as reported in the paper.
+We obtain the same accuracy as reported in the paper.
 Clone and have a try with our new pytorch implementation!

 # Citation